BastienFaure/jarvis/README.rst

 * unified structure for all assessments
 * hooks for useful commands and automated output saving
 * unified command history file
+* easy way to take screenshots
+* creation of an easily reachable symlink that always point to your current pentest

-It is fully written in Python and is designed to be easily maintainable.
+It is fully written in Python and is designed to be easily extended.

 Command hooking
 ===============